LaserStefan/inauthentic_protest/plots/readme.md

 - **greenwashing_users_freq**: This is a rather boring plot, only showing one plot with total users.
 We might use the visualization for comparisons later.
 Now it simply displays the 395542 unique users.
 - **greenwashing_follower_user**: The plot groups the users by followers.
 The majority of accounts have <1,000 users, yet a significant part of the users has >10,000 users.
 - **greenwashing_freq_interactive.html**: This gives the frequency of all tweets per hour in an interactive plotly file.
 Open the .html and zoom in/out.
 You may also implement this on websites.

+## Plots from the URL group

+Selected graphs produced by the second group of the larger research project are are stored in the URL folder.
+Displayed there are alluvials emphasizing content circulation through digital platforms.